vbrik/cta-data-relay/README.md

+This project has been archived.
+See https://github.com/vbrik/cta-ingest instead.

 # CTA Data Relay
 This applications relays data from local disk to a GridFTP endpoint via an S3 bucket.
 CTA Data Relay is designed for an environment with very specific networking restrictions.